Financial Poise

 Answering Common Questions About USCIS Site Visits

-It is nearly impossible to imagine the modern U.S. workplace without foreign nationals.
-Companies across the nation, in a wide variety of industries, rely on their specialized knowledge and invaluable professional experience to remain competitive in the global market.
-According to immigration statistics, in 2019, immigrants constituted 17% (28.6 million) of the civilian labor force (166.3 million).
-Despite the value of their expertise and experience, over the past few years, U.S. immigration policy changes had dramatically increased the level of scrutiny on foreign national employees and their US employers.
+It is nearly impossible to imagine the modern U.S. workplace without foreign national employees.
+Companies across the nation, in a wide range of industries, rely upon specialized knowledge and invaluable professional experience to remain competitive in the global market.

 The Future of USCIS Site Visits